 Headaches and Earaches | When your TMJ and surrounding muscles become inflamed, aches can radiate from your ear, causing headaches and ear discomfort.

 Facial Discomfort | Your face might feel uncomfortable, tight, or you might see swelling on the side of your face.
 When your jaw muscle is overworked or strained, the pain can affect your entire face and neck.

-“Clicking” | When you open and close your mouth, you may hear and feel your jaw click as a result of a misaligned or strained jaw.
+Clicking of the Jaw | When you open and close your mouth, you may hear and feel your jaw click as a result of a misaligned or strained jaw.

 Tired Jaw | Talking and chewing can tire your jaw quickly, causing jaw fatigue.
 This is a sign that your jaw muscle might be strained or overtired from clenching and grinding.

 Benefits of TMD/TMJ Treatment

-From reduced discomfort and swelling, to less “jaw fatigue” when eating, TMD/TMJ treatment can improve your quality of life.
-When you’re not suffering headaches or worrying about your jaw “locking up,” you can feel better about your day.
+From reduced discomfort and swelling, to less jaw fatigue when eating, TMD/TMJ treatment can improve your quality of life.
+When you’re not suffering headaches or worrying about your jaw locking up, you can feel better about your day.